 The Rare Book Room is located on the third floor of the library.
 Viewing hours are by appointment only and can be made through the Administrative Office (573)882-7033.
-Items circulate and can be copied by special permission of Deborah Ward, Director of the Library.
+Items circulate and can be copied by special permission of Director of the Library.
 A guide to Selected Rare Books Available Online shows books in the collection which are available online via the Hathi Trust.

 An item is given rare book status and retained in our library if the item affords a needed perspective on contemporary studies, or provides the opportunity to learn about early developments in the field of medicine.
 Other criteria include providing a historical focus on the patient, the medical environment, or medical institutions.
 Items, which identify a historical person or trends in medicine, or have a historical background to technological breakthroughs, are also given rare book status.